dotnet/linker/docs/design/feature-attribute-semantics.md

 - The generated method and delegate cache field for the lambda or local function, if these are generated into a static closure environment type.

-For analyzers which don't have visibility into the compiler-generated code for nested functions, nested functions declared in a method which is in a _feature available_ scope have a _feature requirement_.

-Note that a lambda or local function inherits _feature requirement_ from the enclosing user method, not from an enclosing lambda or local function if one is present.
+Note that IL analysis tools currently deviate from this specification because the IL does not always contain enough information to reconstruct the original nesting of lambdas and local functions.
+(For ILLink, lambdas and local functions inherit _feature requirement_ from the enclosing user method, not from an enclosing lambda or local function if one is present.)

 ## Validation behavior